sigrunixia/sigrunixia.github.io/docs/Fantasy_Statblocks/01_Setting_Up_Fantasy_Statblocks/01-01-Installing-Fantasy-Statblocks.md

 # Installing Fantasy Statblocks

 ## Option 1: Community Plugins

 From Obsidian **v0.9.8**, you can able to install from the *Community Plugins Menu* by completing the following.

 ***Step 1***.
 Open your **Obsidian Settings**.

 > If you are unsure how to access Obsidian Settings, check out these instructions by the [Obsidian Documentation Team](https://help.obsidian.md/How+to/Change+settings).

 ***Step 2***.
 Navigate to **Community Plugins** on the left side of the settings menu and select it.

 ***Step 3***.
 Navigate to the Browse {: .label .label-purple } button on the right side of the settings menu, and select it.

 If **Restricted Mode** is enabled, you may be prompted to Turn on Community Plugins {: .label .label-purple } first.

 ***Step 4***.
 Search for "Fantasy Statblocks" in the **Search Bar** up top.

 ***Step 5***.
 Select the "Fantasy Statblocks" search result, and select **Install**.

-6. Step 6
+1. Step 6

 Once the plugin has installed, the install button will change to **Enable**.

-7. Step 7.
+1. Step 7.

 When ready, select **Enable** and either [View the Fantasy Statblock Settings](Statblock-Plugin-Settings.md) or **Close the Settings Menu**.

 You have succeeded in installing Fantasy Statblocks through the Obsidian Community Plugins Menu.

-## Option 2: Manual Installation from Github
+## Option 2: Manual Installation From Github

 If you do not wish to, or are unable, to use the Community Plugins Menu from within Obsidian, you are also able to install Fantasy Statblocks manually.

 The latest release is always available at the Fantasy Statblocks [Releases](https://github.com/valentine195/obsidian-5e-statblocks/releases) page.

 1. Step 1.

 Navigate to the Fantasy Statblocks [Releases](https://github.com/valentine195/obsidian-5e-statblocks/releases) page.

-2. Step 2.
+1. Step 2.

 Download the most recent release.

 You may download this as a .zip, a tar.gz, or download the *main.js*, *manifest.json*, and *styles.css* individually.

 ***

 > On some machines, the `.obsidian` folder may be hidden.
 >
 > **MacOS**:
 >